cmdncontrol/MVS-CTF/README.md

 Q: What did Rocco search in the App Store to download the app used to hide photos?

 A: Calculator Vault

+Q: According to exCHANGEs in discord with Chad, what did Chad want back from Rocco?

+A: Money

+Q: According to exCHANGEs in discord with Chad, what did Chad want back from Rocco?

+A: Money

+Q: What is the most recent score in Subway Surfer

+A: 1899